Yarmuk, an epicentre of Syria's bloody conflict

 According to the United Nations' agency for Palestinian refugees UNRWA, most of the camp's 6,000 residents have been displaced by the recent fighting.

-The agency's spokesman Chris Gunness said he was "deeply concerned" about them and asked the belligerent parties to give the UN humanitarian access to the besieged neighbourhood.
+The agency's spokesman Chris Gunness said he was "deeply concerned" about them.

 Yarmuk, which was meant as haven for displaced Palestinians, had come to symbolise a humanitarian catastrophe that caused some of the worst displacement since World War II.

-A picture taken during a UN food distribution in January 2014 gripped the world's imagination and drew attention to Yarmuk's plight.
+A picture taken during a UN food distribution in January 2014 gripped the world's imagination.

 The photo -- depicting thousands of haggard-looking civilians thronging the ruins of their neighbourhood as they waited for a food handout -- drew parallels with the Warsaw ghetto, even in the Israeli press.